plurb/Aetherwynn-Unstable-Isotopes/Classes/Sorcerer/Sorcerer Class.md

 ## Metamagic

 You gain two Metamagic options of your choice from *Sorcerer Metamagics*.
-You gain another one at 5th, 11th and 17th level in this class.
+You gain additional Metamagics at later levels, as shown in the "Metamagics" column of the Sorcerer table.

 You can use only one Metamagic option on a spell when you cast it, unless otherwise noted.